About Us:

-The following is some important information about our company:
+The following is some important information about our company as we operate today in 2010:

-· The collection consists of 50 –75 classic vehicles at all times which we own and hold title for.
-Located on the west coast, we have access to and constantly seek to acquire cars that are in good solid condition and free of major rust problems.
+· The collection consists of 25 – 35 classic vehicles at all times which we personally own and hold title for.
+Being located on the west coast, we constantly seek to acquire unique collectible cars that are in good solid condition and free of major rust problems.

-· Brockers Beautys has sold over 3,000+ classic and antique vehicles during its business history and has sales of over 250 cars annually!
+· Brocker's Beautys has proudly sold over 4,000 classic and antique vehicles during our business history!

-· Brockers Beautys has sold classic cars to many celebrities, sports figures, politicians, corporate business heads, and museums and to many other classic car dealerships throughout the world.
+· Brocker's Beautys has sold classic cars to numerous celebrities, sports figures, politicians, corporate business heads, museums and to many other classic car dealerships throughout the world.

-· Brockers Beautys is made up of a team of individuals who share a sincere passion for classic cars.
-We have a network of buyers and collectors who work with us to locate and secure fine quality classic cars from throughout the western part of the United States.
-Our staff is committed to high quality customer service and attention to detail in presenting cars to potential buyers.
+· Brocker's Beautys is made up of a small team of individuals who share a sincere passion for classic cars.
+We have a network of experienced collectors who help us locate and secure fine quality antique automobiles from throughout the western part of the United States.
+We are committed to high quality customer service and attention to detail in presenting cars to potential buyers.

-· Brockers Beautys is headquartered in Northern California in the community of Newcastle/Auburn, California, which is just 35 miles east of Sacramento.
+· Brocker's Beautys is headquartered in Northern California in the community of Auburn, California just 35 miles east of Sacramento.
 The nearest major airport is Sacramento International.

-We at Brockers Beautys, describe our vehicles to the best of our ability.
-However, it is important that all buyers realize that they are looking at “vintage” used automobiles that are 10, 20, 30, 40 or even 50+ years old!
+We describe all vehicles to the best of our ability.
+However, it is important that buyers realize they are looking at “vintage” used automobiles which are 10, 20, 30, 40 or even 50+ years old!
 And, as with all pre-owned vehicles, the condition of such is very, very subjective!
 Thus, we highly encourage all buyers to inspect any of the vehicles we offer in person or by an independent authorized inspection or appraisal service BEFORE finalizing a purchase.

 Our goal is to provide our customers with the best service and most comfortable buying experience for their vintage automobile possible!